phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.16. @see

-The @see tag indicates a reference from the associated "Structural Elements" to a website or other "Structural Elements".
+The @see tag indicates a reference from the associated Structural Elements to a website or other Structural Elements.

 #### Syntax